responsive-sk/hdm-boot/docs/architecture/error-handling.md

 ## Overview

-This document describes the standardized error handling implementation in the MVA Bootstrap project.
+This document describes the standardized error handling implementation in the HDM Boot project.
 The system follows RFC 7807 Problem Details for HTTP APIs to provide consistent, machine-readable error responses across all endpoints.

 ## RFC 7807 Problem Details